Review the RCC Playbook. It tells you how to get involved, what to do, and provides additional tips for your event(s).

 - Inviting people to an RCC event via Facebook.

 - Joining RCC on Facebook, Twitter & Instagram.

 Sample Press Release

 On November 8th, the Sharpsburg High School soccer teams decided to take on an even bigger goal – curing cancer.
-Partnering with Red Card Cancer, a program that unites the global soccer community together towards finding a cure, the event raised over $4,000 towards cancer research at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center.
+Partnering with Red Card Cancer, a program that unites the global soccer community together towards finding a cure, the event raised over $4,000 towards cancer research.

 Working together, the boys’ and girls’ teams hosted two Red Card Cancer matches, and players from both teams raised funds by bringing in pledges made by members of the community.
 Sales of wristbands and t-shirts took the team’s efforts one step further, bringing them to their impressive grand total and helping to spread the word about Red Card Cancer to the local community.

-Thanks to the initiative of the Sharpsburg High School soccer players, as well as that of the community supporters who pledged funds towards their efforts, the researchers and clinicians at Johns Hopkins are one step closer to defeating the world’s biggest opponent.
+Thanks to the initiative of the Sharpsburg High School soccer players, as well as that of the community supporters who pledged funds towards their efforts, we are one step closer to defeating the world’s biggest opponent.

 With the guidance we’ve included in this playbook combined with your own ideas, it’s now time to begin hosting your event(s).
 Good luck!

 Contact us if you have any questions during the process 🙂

 Please follow the steps below after your event is completed: